A Murray-von Neumann type classification of $C^*$-algebras: Spatial equivalence of open projections

 \begin{quotation} There is a partial isometry $w\in A^{**}$ that induces Murray-von Neumann equivalences between open subprojections of $p$ (including $p$) and open subprojections of $q$ (including $q$). \end{quotation}

-Therefore, we regard this as a kind of ``hereditarily stable version'' of the Murray-von Neumann equivalence.
+Therefore, one may regard $\sim_\s$ as the ``hereditarily stable version'' of the Murray-von Neumann equivalence.
 Moreover, if $v\in A^{**}$ satisfies the relations in \eqref{eqt:defn-equiv1}, then by Lemma \ref{lem:sim-prop-equiv}(b), $r\sim_\s v^*rv$ for all $r\in \op(\her(p))$, which means that spatial equivalence is automatically ``hereditarily stable''.